How VVPAT can decide country’s next govt

 VVPAT allows the voter to check whether his/her vote has been recorded with the candidate he/she had wished to vote for in the EVM.

-In India, the voter-verified paper audit trail (VVPAT) system was first used in September 2013 during the by-elections in Noksen Assembly constituency in Nagaland.
+In India, the VVPAT system was first used in September 2013 during the by-elections in Noksen Assembly constituency in Nagaland.
 Later, it was introduced in 8 of 543 parliamentary constituencies as a pilot project during Indian general election, 2014.